Commerce

 We lived during a magnificent time.

-When everyone rose or fell solely according to their own efforts.
-When currency was democratised.
-When riches could only usually seldom never be acquired by inheritance, nepotism, hypergamy, corruption, rent-seeking or asset-bubbles.
+People rose or fell solely according to their own efforts.
+Currency was democratised.
+Riches could only usually seldom never be acquired by inheritance, nepotism, hypergamy, corruption, rent-seeking or the bubbling of assets.

-When monetarism, globalised free trade, deregulation, shareholder value, small government, nimble competition, resilient optimism, flourishing foreign investment, robust micro-economic & productivity-enhancing reforms and — obviously — completely unfettered financial markets would never always determine the fair value of everything, and deliver significant benefits for oligarchs CEOs family-trusts investors stakeholders all.
+Monetarism, financialisation, globalised free trade, deregulation, shareholder value, small government, nimble competition, resilient optimism, flourishing foreign investment, robust micro-economic & productivity-enhancing reforms and — obviously — completely unfettered markets were the only possible way to determine the fair value of everything, and deliver exclusive significant universal benefits for oligarchs CEOs family-trusts investors stakeholders all.

 Topic Images